dotnet/training-tutorials/content/csharp/getting-started/classes-objects.md

 ### Composition

 Fields and properties provide a way for you to *compose* your objects from other objects.
 This gives you a powerful way to add and share properties and behavior between objects.
 For instance, let's say you needed to mail things to people and companies as part of your program.
-You could put all of th necessary properties on both the ``Person`` and ``Company`` classes:
+You could put all of the necessary properties on both the ``Person`` and ``Company`` classes:

 ```c#
 public class Person